csteach424/csteach424.github.io/weekly_assignment.md

   * please also include an outline of planned contribution from each group member
 * Please continue project design and development for the end of semester final presentation and report
 * Please contribute to this week's class discussion on Slack, **#discussion-week13**, by adding the following information,
-  * choose two favourite data visualistions you've recently seen in an article, website, mobile application etc...
+  * choose two favourite data visualistions you've recently seen in an article, website, mobile application &c....
   * why did you choose these visualisations?
   * what did you like or dislike about each visualisation?
   * outline the underlying data source, for example a census or opinion poll, geographical data, and so on